pchp250g8-home-cpp-tutorials/msvc-cpp-console-findmaxelemofarray/README.md

 It features simple input/output.
 It also handles arrays and random numbers.
 Finding the maximum element in an array is also possible.

 The program does the following:
-If the next element is greater than the previously found one, then its number (index) and value are remembered.
-After the loop completes, the index and element value variables will contain the maximum of the array.
-8. Displays the index of the maximum element of the array and its value.
 1. Prompts the user for the number of elements in the array.
 2. Allocates memory and creates an array of integers with the number of elements entered previously.
 3. Fills the created array with random positive integers from 1 to 100.